tonnestate/codex-session-controller-v2.0/README.md

-# Session Controller for OpenAI Codex for Claude Code
+# Session Controller for OpenAI Codex with Claude Code

 An independent supervisor specification and Linux helper for maintaining controlled, persistent Codex coding sessions from Claude Code or another orchestration environment.